Bill Kurtis: Film work

 Kurtis narrated the 2010 documentary film Carbon Nation by Peter Byck and was the narrator in the 2004 film starring Will Ferrell, Anchorman: The Legend of Ron Burgundy and its sequel Anchorman 2: The Legend Continues (2013).

 On July 8, 2013, Kurtis was named the Voice of Illinois Tourism.

 Wait Wait...
 Don't Tell Me!

 On several occasions starting in 2009, Kurtis appeared on NPR's news quiz show Wait Wait...
 Don't Tell Me!, filling in for regular announcer Carl Kasell.
 He replaced Kasell on a permanent basis on May 24, 2014.
 One segment of the show has Kurtis reading out three news-related limericks with the last word or phrase missing for contestants to fill in.

+In March 2026, executive producer Mike Danforth announced Kurtis would retire after the May 23 show.
+He was succeeded by Alzo Slade.

 In popular culture

 Author Randy Shilts decided to write his seminal 1987 book And the Band Played On: Politics, People, and The AIDS Epidemic after attending an awards ceremony in 1983.
 As described in the book, Kurtis gave the keynote address and told a joke: "What's the hardest part about having AIDS?
 Trying to convince your wife that you're Haitian."
 Shilts believed the joke exemplified the "business as usual" treatment of AIDS in government and media.

 In the animated series South Park, Eric Cartman owns a board game called "Investigative Reports with Bill Kurtis", featuring a talking Bill Kurtis bust.
 The boys can be seen playing the game in South Park's season four episode "Cartman Joins NAMBLA" (2000) and season eight episode "Up the Down Steroid" (2004).
 The game can also be seen on the shelf of a hobby store in the episode "Cock Magic" (2014).

 Kurtis also contributed a spoken-word introduction to The Dandy Warhols' 2005 album Odditorium or Warlords of Mars.

 The Shrine of Christ's Passion, an interactive half-mile winding pathway of 40 life-size bronze statues depicting the Stations of the Cross that opened in June 2008, features a description of each scene and a short meditation recorded by Kurtis.